The Muiraquitã: a talisman of protection, strength, and alliance in the Amazon

 • connects territories;

-• enables exchanges;
+• allows for exchanges;

-• structures the alliances;
+• structures alliances;

 • promotes the circulation of symbolic objects.

-A legacy to be passed on with respect
+A heritage to transmit with respect

 • that it is offered and not taken;

-• that it protects by the link;
+• that it protects through connection;

-• that he embodies strength in the relationship.
+• that it embodies strength in relationship.

 The Muiraquitã: a living symbol

-The legend that transcends time
+The legend that spans time

 The amulet symbolizes cultural resilience and connection to nature, and still inspires artisans and jewelry designers today.

-Our Muiraquitã Fairtrade handmade jewelry
+Our handmade Fairtrade Muiraquitã jewelry

 At Amazonikaa, we invite you to experience this legend with our collection of handmade Fairtrade jewelry.
 Each piece is: